surma/surma.dev/content/things/portrait-mode.md

   </figcaption>
 </figure>

-It’s clearly visible that I managed to capture the same scene with both my Pixel 5 and my digital camera, but the amount of background blur is significantly different.
+I managed to capture the same parts of the scene with both my Pixel 5 and my digital camera, meaning I managed to create the same angle of view at the same position.
+It is clearly visible that the amount of background blur is significantly different.
 The only things that changed in between shots are sensor size, lens diameter and focal length.
 Focal length, however, is not variable as it is directly dependent on sensor size since we want to keep the angle of view fixed.
 So is the sensor size responsible for background blur, the lens diameter, or both?

 <figure>